eduardor626/CS172/README.md

 ## Part 3 - Extension
-The feature that is implemented in this part is a web-based interface.
-For our extenstions we build a web-based Interface where it includes a textbox and a search button.
+The feature that we implemented for this project is a web-based interface.
+For our extensions we build a web-based Interface where it includes a textbox and a search button.
 For our Interface, we can create a cluster, search for the urls and delete the tables that the url appears from.
-The feature we chosen has its benefits where it is not difficult to navigate the website and test out the search bar.
+The feature we chosen has its benefits where it is not difficult for the user to navigate the website and test out it out.

 The Cluster gets created: